AzuraCast/AzuraCast/Readme.md

 The PVLive codebase has now been made public, both to help our team maintain transparency and to encourage contributions from the developer community.
 If you see a bug or other issue with the codebase, please report an issue or submit a pull request!

-## Deploying Locally
+## Developing Locally

-It is now very easy to set up the PVLive application for local development.
-Just follow these steps:
+Want to help improve the PVL application codebase?
+Now you can run your own local virtual machine for development!
+Follow these steps to get started:

 * Clone this repository to your hard drive.
 * Install [Vagrant](http://www.vagrantup.com/) for your OS.